andreasmeid/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include pharmacoepidemiological analyses of medication underuse, overuse, and misuse, as well as predictive models guiding treatment recommendations.
+bio: My research interests include the study of appropriate drug therapy using methods of pharmacoepidemiology, quantitative pharmacology, and pharmacometrics.

 interests:
 - personalized decision support from predictive modeling and machine learning